Best hikes in Oregon

 Coastal Hikes in Oregon

 The corridor spans 12-miles across the rugged coastline and is decorated with isolated beaches, massive sea stacks, and peaceful forests.
-It will be rather difficult navigating some of the trails but that’s what makes it such a unique adventure.
+There are tons of awesome trails in this area, but one of the most epic is Natural Bridges Cove.

 RELATED: Guide to Samuel H. Boardman Scenic Area

-The seaside vistas in Ecola State Park have captured the hearts of explorers for hundreds of years and its beautiful trails are among the best on the Oregon coast.
+The seaside vistas in Ecola State Park have captured the hearts of explorers for hundreds of years, and its beautiful trails are among the best coastal hikes in Oregon.

 Ecola State Park - One of the best hikes in Oregon